gnss-sdr/geniuss-place/_design-forces/02-availability.md

 | **Source code unique ID** | Software release version, D.O.I., Git hash, or any other unique identifier. |
 |----------

-**Example of report**: For a software-defined receiver being observed to successfully deliver position fixes over a week using live signals, when executing version X.Y.Z of the software receiver in a Brand B, Model M machine under GNU/Linux Ubuntu 15.04 64 bits, with no watch dog, the results would be presented as:
+**Example of report**: For a software-defined receiver being observed to successfully deliver position fixes over a week using live signals, when executing version X.Y.Z of the software receiver in a Brand B, Model M machine under GNU/Linux Ubuntu 15.04 64 bits, with no watchdog, the results would be presented as:

 |----------